-- for an alarm condition.
+3. Toggles the VCR record time format as in #2 above for an alarm condition.
 If the value chosen is different from the VCR Format, the VCR must be wired to the alarms so that it changes to the rate selected under an alarm condition.
-The default value is 2-hour format. - 4.
-Enters Advanced VCR Options menu for customization of the delay table, camera switch video format, and playback discriminator functions.
-See the Advanced VCR Options menu on page 18.
+(The factory default value is "2-hour" format).